Spiritbox: 2020–2021: Eternal Blue

 Loerke left the band in 2020, and Philadelphia-based drummer Zev Rose (full family name Rosenberg) was recruited.
 The band's debut full-length album, Eternal Blue, was originally scheduled for release in 2020, but production was interrupted due to the COVID-19 pandemic.
 The band's first tour, a supporting slot for After the Burial in Europe, was canceled for the same reason.
 On July 3, 2020, Spiritbox released the single "Holy Roller", which achieved critical and commercial success, debuting at No. 25 on Billboard Hot Hard Rock Songs.
-The song's original version spent seven weeks as No. 1 on Sirius XM Liquid Metal's Devil's Dozen, and was deemed the best song of 2020 by the station's listeners.
+The song's original version spent seven weeks as No. 1 on SiriusXM Liquid Metal's Devil's Dozen, and was deemed the best song of 2020 by the station's listeners.
 In September 2020, Spiritbox announced that they had signed with Rise Records, as part of the label's partnership with Pale Chord.

 On October 4, 2020, the band released a remix of "Holy Roller" featuring Ryo Kinoshita of Crystal Lake.
 The remix spent five weeks as No. 2 spot on the Devil's Dozen.
 On December 4, 2020, Spiritbox debuted "Constance", a song about dementia that was dedicated to LaPlante's grandmother.
 In the same month, a Kerrang! magazine reader's poll voted Spiritbox as "New Band of the Year".
 The continued release of "super popular" music videos created anticipation for Spiritbox's forthcoming album.